thegworld/gtx-browser/docs/accessibility/os/how_a11y_works.md

 Through a slightly different lens, the three entities can also be thought of as the three major stakeholders in any accessibility interaction:
 - accessibility feature: an assitive technology (AT) developer can produce services targeting a specific audience.
 For example, screen readers such as ChromeVox.
 The extension system serves as a rich runtime with apis to transform the user interface into something a user can use.
 - frameworks: an operating system developer abstracts away low-level details to provide for a clean AT developer experience.
-In Chrome OS, this framework mainly comes by way of extension apis, though other internal api surfaces exist in C++ for Chromium developers as well.
+In Chrome OS, this framework mainly comes by way of extension apis, though other internal api surfaces exist in C++ for GTx Browser developers as well.
 The apis are backed by libraries and executables run in native or sandboxed contexts.
 - renderers: app developers and web page authors have their content executed and drawn on-screen.
 This is where all user interactions such as key events end up.
 The developers and authors here also expose accessibility information for an accessibility tree.

 ### Renderers